ChenSun-Phys/cosmicdiscord.net/_posts/2022-12-27-physics_tools.md

 ---
 layout: post
 title: Physicists' Toolbox Part I
-subtitle: A quick tour to the tools we use for our daily drives
+subtitle: A quick tour to the tools we use for our daily drives, order-of-magnitude estimate
 tags: [pop science]
 comments: true
 cover-img: /assets/img/tool-box.png